 The minimap in a strategy game shrinks a huge war into the size of a small window.
 At such a large scale, whether set in ancient Rome or a distant planet, any battle will look like thousands of multicolored dots running around.
 In a way, it boils the strategy game genre down to its most basic pieces – fighting dots.

 Liquid War 5 totally embraces that reduction and runs with it.
 You control a liquid made up of hundreds of particles, fighting against other liquids.
-(Maybe it’s more like those online games where you play with a fountain of powder.)
+(Maybe it’s more like those web games where you play with a fountain of powder.)
 It gets the beats of a big battle in the simplest terms, mixed with the weird sensory experience of being a puddle of goop.

 Liquid War started as the generic strategy game it resembles at first glance.
 Thomas Colcombet (Thom-Thom) created the first prototype of Liquid War in 1995 as a programming test for character path-finding; his friend Christian Manduit expanded on it, though by his own admission earlier versions were unstable and nearly unplayable.
 Liquid War 5, possibly the first good version, debuted in 1998 and stayed in development for about a decade before Manduit started on Liquid War 6.
 (This post is based on version 5.6.3, the penultimate release, because the final release has a strange graphics issue.)